+A TIA is like a stroke in that it produces similar symptoms, but it only lasts a few minutes and causes no permanent damage.
 It is estimated that up to 500,000 people in the United States experience a TIA each year.

 Contents of this article:

-Fast facts on transient ischemic attack (TIA)
+Fast facts on TIA

-- A mini-stroke occurs when blood is temporarily cut off to regions of the brain
+- A mini-stroke occurs when blood is temporarily cut off to regions of the brain.

-- Around 500,000 Americans have a stroke each year
+- Around 500,000 Americans have a stroke each year.

-- Rapid care is essential to minimize the medical implications of a stroke
+- Rapid care is essential to minimize the medical implications of a stroke.

-- The object of TIA treatment is to prevent further occurrences
+- The object of TIA treatment is to prevent further occurrences.

-- One of the most common drugs used to prevent TIAs is warfarin, an anticoagulant medication
+- One of the most common drugs used to prevent TIAs is warfarin, an anticoagulant medication.

-Symptoms of a TIA (mini-stroke)
+Symptoms of a TIA

 The acronym FAST represents the signs and symptoms of stroke.

-- Speech - speech may be slurred and garbled.
+- Speech: Speech may be slurred and garbled.

-- Time - if just one of these symptoms are present, it is time to dial emergency services.
+- Time: If just one of these symptoms are present, it is time to dial emergency services.

 Other signs and symptoms of a TIA can include:

-- Difficulty talking
+- difficulty talking

-- Difficulty understand what others are talking about
+- difficulty understanding what others are talking about

-- Very bad headache
+- very bad headache

-- Paralysis, numbness, or weakness on one side of the body
+- paralysis, numbness, or weakness on one side of the body

-- In severe cases, loss of consciousness
+- in severe cases loss of consciousness

+If anybody experiences any of these signs and symptoms themselves or witnesses anybody else experiencing them, medical attention should be sought immediately.
 TIA symptoms are temporary and should disappear within 24 hours.
-They may last from a couple of minutes to 15 minutes.
-TIA sufferers experience varying symptoms, depending on which part of the brain is affected.
+They may last from 2-15 minutes.
+People with TIA experience varying symptoms, depending on which part of the brain is affected.

 Causes of a TIA

 A minor brain hemorrhage (small amount of bleeding in the brain) can cause a TIA; however, this is rare.

 Risk factors for TIA